-The following matters may have a significant impact on investor judgment in matters relating to the business and accounting status written in the Securities Report.
-It should be noted that matters in the manuscript concerning the future were judged by the company group (the company and its consolidated subsidiaries) as of the end of the current consolidated fiscal year (March 31, 2021).
+(only in Japanese), the following may have a significant impact on investor judgment.
+It should be noted that forward-looking statements in the following text are based on the judgement of the Nippon Sanso Holdings Group (Nippon Sanso Holdings and its consolidated subsidiaries) as of the end of the current fiscal year (March 31, 2023).

 (1) Matters related to management strategy and business